willcrichton/willcrichton.github.io/legacy/notes/defeating-coherence-rust/index.md

 }
 ```

-I characterize the trait parameter `M` as <q>tacit</q> because it's intended to be inferred from context. `M` seems to be the canonical name used for tactic parameters by crates like Bevy and Axum.
-That's because it stands for "marker" but "marker traits" already [mean something else in Rust](https://doc.rust-lang.org/std/marker/index.html), so I'm using a different term.
+I characterize the trait parameter `M` as <q>tacit</q> because it's intended to be inferred from context. `M` seems to be the canonical name used for tacit parameters by crates like Bevy and Axum.
+That's because it stands for "marker," but "marker traits" already [mean something else in Rust](https://doc.rust-lang.org/std/marker/index.html), so I'm using a different term.

 From Rust's perspective, `Noise<Quiet>` and `Noise<Loud>` are different traits, and so these implementations do not conflict (i.e., they are coherent).
 However, you don't often see APIs designed like this because it requires API clients to disambiguate which implementation they're using.
 If you try this: